DonJayamanne/javaVSCode/README.md

     "preLaunchTask": "build",                 // Runs the task created above before running this configuration "jdkPath": "${env:JAVA_HOME}/bin",        // You need to set JAVA_HOME enviroment variable "cwd": "${workspaceRoot}",
-    "startupClass": "my.package.MyMainClass", // The class you want to urn "sourcePath": ["${workspaceRoot}/src"],   // Indicates where your source (.java) files are "options": [
+    "startupClass": "my.package.MyMainClass", // The class you want to run "sourcePath": ["${workspaceRoot}/src"],   // Indicates where your source (.java) files are "options": [
       "-classpath", "${workspaceRoot}/bin"    // Idicates the location of your .class files